Light Lesson Plans – Hands-on Learning You’ll Love

 Ms. Sneed Prepares Light Lesson Plans

-Our favorite fourth grade teacher sat at the side table with her teaching partner, Mr. Frank.
-As she spoke, she rifled through their light unit.
+Our favorite fourth grade teacher sat at the side table with her teaching partner and rifled through a folder of radiant energy materials.
 “We have so many physical science activities to get through.
 How much time should we spend on this?”

-“If we use the main light activities as stations, we could create our light lesson plans for just five days,” Ms. Sneed told her teaching partner.
+“If we use the main light activities as stations, we could do them all in one day,” said Ms. Sneed.

 Are you feeling “pinspired”?
 Feel free to pin images from this post.